Scoring Percentages for Local Competition

 Only the candidate will be permitted on stage during her talent performance…no other person can be part of her act!

 Removing clothes on stage

 The national ruling concerning the removal of any clothing during a talent act is any clothing removed be done so in good taste!
-The Miss SWOSU Pageant Board will make all final decisions and clearance on all talent acts during rehearsals.
+The Miss SWOSU Competition Board will make all final decisions and clearance on all talent acts during rehearsals.

 Props Use & Restriction